24 September 2019

 Read also: Why do you need the Project Manager in Agile?

 So, now you know that it’s good to perform detailed Dailies and try to cover as many valuable topics as possible and squeeze it within about 15 minutes.
 Now, I’ll share some tips, based on my daily practices:

 - before Daily Scrum, it’s good to write down a “cheat sheet” to make sure that once you’re asked to speak, your statement will be clear and fluent,

-- respect is the key, so obviously you should be kind for each other; whenever any of team members talk – do not interrupt them, you should wait until they finish and after that you can ask any questions you may have or add anything to their statement,
+- respect is the key, so obviously you should be kind to each other; whenever any of the team members talk – do not interrupt them, you should wait until they finish and after that, you can ask any questions you may have or add anything to their statement,

-- last but no least – apparent triviality which is really important: do not be late for the meeting – it’s all about the respect and time savings as well as the team morale.
+- last but not least – apparent triviality which is really important: do not be late for the meeting – it’s all about respect and time savings as well as team morale.

 Let’s sum things up!

 Read also: 5 secrets of a Project Manager to improve your work with developers

 I hope that this brief overview of the idea of Daily Scrum and presentation of some of the good practices can change your way of thinking about this everyday meeting.